-Uses MD5 or SHA-1 checksums or a separate checkpoint database to determine the point in the file where file transfer can be resumed.
-Files smaller than buffer\size\bytes are not checked.
-Use md5-force or shal-force with small files (default: yes, i.e. use MD5 checksums).
+Uses MD5, SHA-1 or SHA-2 checksums or a separate checkpoint database to determine the point in the file where file transfer can be resumed.
+Files smaller than buffer\size\bytes are not checked unless forced, i.e. shal-force. (default: yes, uses SHA-1 checksums in FIPS mode, MD5 checksums otherwise).
 Use checkpointing when transferring large files one by one.